kokkos/kokkos-comm/docs/api/core.rst

   :param h: A handle to the execution space and transport mechanism.
   :param sv: The Kokkos view to send.
   :param dest: The destination rank.
-  :param tag: The message tag.

   :return: A request object for the non-blocking send operation.

-.. cpp:function:: template <KokkosView SendView, KokkosExecutionSpace ExecSpace = Kokkos::DefaultExecutionSpace, Transport TRANSPORT = DefaultTransport> Req<TRANSPORT> send(SendView &sv, int dest, int tag)
+.. cpp:function:: template <KokkosView SendView, KokkosExecutionSpace ExecSpace = Kokkos::DefaultExecutionSpace, Transport TRANSPORT = DefaultTransport> Req<TRANSPORT> send(SendView &sv, int dest)

    Initiates a non-blocking send operation using a default handle.